Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

 Delete data Red has about a user.

+This will cause the bot to get rid of or disassociate a lot of data about the specified user.
+This may include more than just end user data, including anti abuse records.

+**Arguments:**

+- ``<user_id>`` The id of the user whose data would be deleted.

 .. _core-command-mydata-ownermanagement-disallowuserdeletions: